The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 Look at my article here for how to make a terrarium for free.

-If you're looking to buy a ready-made terrarium, they range anywhere from £20-£500 in general.
+If you're looking to buy a ready-made terrarium, they range anywhere from £20-£500.

 How do I make a terrarium?